LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 **Serious/Humorous**: Does the message contain sarcasm, a play on words or other humorous embellishments?

-**Ordinary/Creative**: How unique is the message?
-Is the user asking a simple question, or is it challenging the assistant with a problem that requires creative thinking?
-Is the assistant reply straightforward, or does it contain a unique approach to a problem?
+**Ordinary/Creative**: How unlikely is the question to be asked?
+Is it challenging the assistant with a problem that requires creative thinking?
+Does the question include lots of context?
+On the assistant's side, is the reply straightforward, or does it contain a unique approach to a problem?

 **Rude/Polite**: How polite is the message towards the recipient?
 Does it use words like "please" or is it dismissive, rude or insulting towards the other